michalmar/global-ai-bootcamp-2023/README.md

 ## Install/Prepare environment
 1. Create Azure OpenAI
-1. [OPTIONAL] Create Azure Machine Learning (or use your own IDE/Python environment)
-1. [OPTIONAL] Create a compute instance in Azure Machine Learning
+1. [OPTIONAL] Create Azure Machine Learning (or use your own IDE/Python environment) - [how to creat Azure Machine Learning workspace](./create-azureml.md)

 1. Upload labs folder to your environment

 ## Labs